The truth is, it’s not that simple!

 This is as varied as snowflakes and is very personal to each individual.
-SPD can have a very dramatic impact on how someones manages everyday tasks that others can manage with ease.
-Examples include: tying shoelaces, toilet training, writing, socialising, sleeping, eating, time management, what they can wear.
+SPD can have a very dramatic impact on how someone’s manages everyday tasks that others can manage with ease.
+Examples include: tying shoelaces, toilet training, writing, socializing, sleeping, eating, time management, what they can wear.
 The list is long and it can be incredibly life-limiting and debilitating.

 So can anyone actually give me an assessment?

 Yes, but not a diagnosis of SPD.
 We would recommend seeking out an OT (occupational therapist) who has specialised in Sensory Integration Therapy.
-They will be able to provide an assessment for Sensory Processing Difficulties in terms of how it impacts your life and what could be done to help.
+They will be able to provide an assessment for Sensory Processing Difficulties in terms of how it impacts your life how to help.

 Sensory Integration is all about helping people integrate with their senses in a very controlled and measured way.
 It is a specialist area, so it is important you look for someone with the right background and training.
-A sensory integration therapist will be able to assess how the symptoms of SPD impact a persons day to day life, at home, at school, or at work.
+A sensory integration therapist will be able to assess how the symptoms of SPD impact a persons day to day life.
 From here they will be able to suggest strategies to help manage these and improve a person’s quality of life and ability to function in society.